binkybear/rock3tman/README.md

 ```bash
 ./doom.sh --start-server
 ```
-This will set up your iptables and start OpenVPN.
-You will need to add a route to the local network using the generated command from script after the client has connected.
+This will set up your iptables/routes and start OpenVPN.

 ### Nethunter Side